unclepaul84/duck-db-datacompare/readme.md

 # DeltaLens - Data Comparison Tool

-DeltaLens is a powerful tool for comparing large datasets using [DuckDB](https://duckdb.org/) as the comparison engine.
+DeltaLens is a powerful tool for comparing large datasets using the power of [DuckDB](https://duckdb.org/) as the comparison engine.
 It supports data transformations, automated field-level matching, and detailed comparison reporting.

 ```mermaid
 flowchart LR